iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

-If the request fails, the event handler registered with the <em>catch</em> method gets called.
+If the request fails, the event handler registered with the `catch` method gets called.

-The <em>catch</em> method is often utilized by placing it deeper within the promise chain.
+The `catch` method is often utilized by placing it deeper within the promise chain.

 When our application makes an HTTP request, we are in fact creating a [promise chain](https://javascript.info/promise-chaining):